carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 Type in `y` to confirm you would like to deploy the Carvel sample app to the vcluster.

-Once the deployment is successful, let's do another sanity check and see what apps exist on the host cluster:
+Once the deployment is successful, let's do another confidence check and see what apps exist on the host cluster:

 ```
 $ kapp ls